EA2106-Universite-Francois-Rabelais/Expression-network-analysis/README.md

 # Expression-network-analysis
-This program written in C is designed to compute Pearson Correlation Coefficients (PCC) and/or Highest Reciprocal Ranks (HRR) on large transcript expression matrices.
-It uses mpich to efficiently parallelize computations.
+This pipeline first uses a program written in C designed to compute Pearson Correlation Coefficients (PCC) and/or Highest Reciprocal Ranks (HRR) on large transcript expression matrices.
+It relies on mpich to efficiently parallelize computations.

-The input table should have the format n x p, with n corresponding to transcripts and p to samples.
+The input table (eg, file.dat) should have the format n x p, with n corresponding to transcripts and p to samples.
 Provide table as a tab-delimited file; store transcript ids in the first column (without header) and sample names in the first row.

+The resulting vectors are next cut into n files by a simple multithreaded R script.

 ##Installation

-Untar and compile with mpich by typing "make" in the directory.
+Untar 'hrr.tgz' and compile with mpich by typing 'make' in the directory.
 Requires cBLAS and Lapack libraries.

 ##Usage